 Yvonne Van Haitsma, Associate Director, Covestro Center for Community Engagement at Robert Morris University began working with the Bayer Center for nonprofit management in 2000, initially working with nonprofit organizations on collaboration planning, strategic planning, and board development.
 Now she works building collaborations between companies and nonprofits, creating win-win-win relationships that build nonprofit capacity, corporate social responsibility, employee engagement, and purpose-driven opportunities for companies and their workforce.
 She manages the Executive Service Corps, SkillShare, and BoardsWork!
 Yvonne earned her M.S.W. in Community Organizing and Nonprofit Management at the University of Pittsburgh and has worked with nonprofits in Pittsburgh, Ecuador, and El Salvador.

-Jennifer Pease, Program Specialist, Covestro Center for Community Engagement at Robert Morris University, manages the BoardsWork! and SkillShare operations, in addition to telling the story of the communities they bring together.
-She is president and founder of Senior Pet and Animal Rescue and an advisory board member of her local YMCA.
-Jen has held leadership positions with Humane Animal Rescue, Steel City Road Runners Club, WYEP radio, Family House, Hello Bully, and St. Paul Cathedral.
+Jennifer Pease, Program Manager, Covestro Center for Community Engagement at Robert Morris University, manages the BoardsWork! and SkillShare operations, in addition to telling the story of the communities they bring together.
+She is president and founder of Senior Pet and Animal Rescue.
+Jen has held leadership positions with the YMCA, Humane Animal Rescue, Steel City Road Runners Club, WYEP radio, Family House, Hello Bully, and St. Paul Cathedral.
 She maintains a degree in English writing and public and professional writing certificate from the University of Pittsburgh.